 I sold my car, my drums, and got a ticket to England, a country I have since made my home.
-I managed to find work as a script supervisor in film and TV, where I have built a solid career working on projects such as Berberian Sound Studio, 28 Weeks Later, East Is East, The Borgias and many more, working with brilliant directors such as Neil Jordan, Gillies Mackinnon and Shekhar Kapur.
+I managed to find work as a script supervisor in film and TV, where I have built a solid career working on projects such as Beast, Berberian Sound Studio, 28 Weeks Later, East Is East and many more, working with brilliant directors such as Neil Jordan, Gillies Mackinnon, and Shekhar Kapur.
 Script Supervising has been my film school for years, and I finally found the courage to connect with that paradigm shift which caused a seismic impact at the age of 9, when I first watched Visconti’s ‘Death In Venice’ at that cinematic church, and launch my own directing career.

 The filmmakers which inspire my own work do so because their films take my cognizance into new pathways – and every time I watch their films for the 3rd, 4th or 20th time I see something new and unexpected.

-Since 2004 I have been writing and directing films, all of which have won awards along their BAFTA and Academy Award-qualifying festival runs: I now have 4 feature films in development, one at breakthrough stage, and would really love to produce other talented filmmakers’ work, and find talent wherever it lies hidden.
+Since 2004 I have been writing and directing films, all of which have won awards along their BAFTA and Academy Award-qualifying festival runs: I now have 4 feature films in development, one at a breakthrough stage, and would really love to produce other talented filmmakers’ work, and find talent wherever it lies hidden.